Category — Klezmer

-Jan Paderewski’s great, great uncle was the Jan Paderewski, the renowned Polish pianist and statesman.
+Jan Paderewski’s great, great uncle was the Jan Paderewski, the Polish pianist and statesman.
 Jan Paderewski of Cleveland was a stand-up comedian, restaurant owner and pianist.
 He played light classical and standards.
-Jan Paderewski of Cleveland died in 2000.

-Donny Mann attended Berklee in 1961, when Berklee was just one building with a couple hundred students.
+Donny Mann attended Berklee in 1961 — when Berklee was just one building with a couple hundred students.
 Donny dropped out.
-Back then that was the idea: drop out and play gigs.
-Still is.
+That was the idea: drop out and play gigs.
+(Still is.)

-Donny Mann’s first pro gig was pre-Berklee, age 16, in his hometown, Erie, Pennsylvania.
-Don played with the Stardusters (piano, accordion, alto and drums) every Saturday night at the American Legion Hall.
+Donny Mann’s first pro gig was at age 16 in his hometown, Erie, Pennsylvania.
+Don played with the Stardusters (piano, accordion, alto, and drums) every Saturday night at the American Legion Hall.
 Tunes like “Poinciana” and “Moonlight in Vermont.”

 “I heard ‘The House of Blue Lights’ in the late 1950s,” Don said.
 “That drove me nuts.
 I loved it.”